spectre10/fs-cli/README.md

 This information is used to setup UDP communication between clients.

 https://github.com/spectre10/fileshare-cli/assets/72698233/86917b69-1137-4496-9f4c-3dacdccd31ae

 # Installation

-You need to have Go installed first. ([Install from here](https://go.dev/doc/install))
+If you have Go installed, ([Install from here](https://go.dev/doc/install))

-Then, run this command
+you want a stable release version, then run this command,

+`$ go install github.com/spectre10/fileshare-cli@v0.1.0`

+you want the latest git version, then run this command,

 `$ go install github.com/spectre10/fileshare-cli@latest`

+Alternatively, you can download from GitHub Releases.

 # Usage